tapyu/c-and-cpp-lessons/README.md

 ldd /path/to/your/executable
 ```

 For instance, run `ldd c-link-shared-lib/geom` to list the all the shared libraries dependency and see where the `libm` library is located in you system.
 This path comes from the `/etc/ld.so.conf.d/x86_64-linux-gnu.conf` config file.
 That is, the linker can associate this library from the standard system library paths.
+See this [amazing video][7] about linking libraries manually.

 #### **When to use a library over a source `.c`/`.cpp` code and its header file**